POM: Prescription only medicine

 A dosing interval of at least 30 minutes is recommended for the sequential use of oxytocin following the removal of the vaginal delivery system.

-The safety and efficacy of PROPESS in pregnant woman aged less than 18 years has not been established.
+The safety and efficacy of PROPESS in pregnant women aged less than 18 years has not been established.
 No data are available.

 Method of administration

-PROPESS should be removed from the freezer in direct connection with the insertion.
+PROPESS should be removed from the freezer just prior to the insertion.
 No thawing is required prior to use.

-There is a “tearmark” on side of the foil sachet.
+There is a “tear mark” on the side of the foil sachet.
 Open the package along the tear mark across the top of the sachet.
 Do not use scissors or other sharp objects which may cut the retrieval system.

 The vaginal delivery system should be inserted high into the posterior vaginal fornix using only small amounts of water soluble lubricants to aid insertion.
 After the vaginal delivery system has been inserted, the withdrawal tape may be cut with scissors always ensuring there is sufficient tape outside the vagina to allow removal.
 No attempt should be made to tuck the end of the tape into the vagina as this may make retrieval more difficult.